The lattice of varieties of monoids

 \section{Introduction}

-\subsection{1$^\circ$.
-General remarks}
+\subsection{General remarks}

-A \emph{variety} of algebras is a class of algebras of the same type that is closed under the formation of subalgebras, homomorphic images and arbitrary direct products.
-By the celebrated theorem of Birkhoff, varieties are precisely classes of algebras satisfying a given set of identities and so can be investigated, in principle, by both semantic and syntactic methods.
+A \emph{variety} is a class of algebras of the same type that is closed under the formation of subalgebras, homomorphic images, and arbitrary direct products.
+By the celebrated Birkhoff's theorem~\cite{Birkhoff-35}, varieties are precisely classes of algebras satisfying a given set of identities and so can be investigated, in principle, by both semantic and syntactic methods.
 The theory of varieties is one of the most fruitful branches of modern general algebra.
-As McKenzie et~al. capaciously said, ``in order to guide research and organize knowledge, we group algebras into varieties''~\cite[p.~244]{McKenzie-McNulty-Taylor-87}.
-Moreover, according to Hobby and McKenzie~\cite[p.~12]{Hobby-McKenzie-88}, grouping algebras into varieties ``has proved so fruitful that it has no serious competitor.''
-Varieties of algebras are systematically examined since the 1950s.
-Significant contributions to this area were made by many authoritative figures, such as Tarski, Malcev, J\'onsson, A.\,I.\@ Mal'cev, R.\,N.\@ McKenzie, A.\@ Tarski, and several others.
+As McKenzie \textit{et~al.}\@ \cite[p.\,244]{McKenzie-McNulty-Taylor-87} capaciously said, ``in order to guide research and organize knowledge, we group algebras into varieties.''
+Moreover, according to Hobby and McKenzie \cite[p.\,12]{Hobby-McKenzie-88}, grouping algebras into varieties ``has proved so fruitful that it has no serious competitor.''
+Varieties of algebras have been systematically examined since the 1950s.
+Significant contributions to this area were made by many authoritative figures, such as G.\@ Gr\"atzer, B.\@ J\'onsson, A.\,I.\@ Mal'cev, R.\,N.\@ McKenzie, A.\@ Tarski, and several others.

-The family of all varieties of algebras of a given type forms a lattice under set-theoretical inclusion, and the examination of such lattices is one of the main research directions in the theory of varieties.
-The study of lattices of varieties ``reveals an extraordinary rich structure in varieties and help to organize our knowledge about individual algebras and important families of algebras''~\cite[p.~vii]{McKenzie-McNulty-Taylor-87}.
-Many striking results have been obtained in this direction, which greatly clarify the structure of varieties.
+The family of all varieties of algebras of a given type forms a lattice under set-theoretical inclusion, and the examination of such lattices is one of the main research directions in the theory of varieties. ``The study of such lattices reveals an extraordinary rich structure in varieties and helps to organize our knowledge about individual algebras and important families of algebras'' \cite[p.\,vii]{McKenzie-McNulty-Taylor-87}.

 The present article is devoted to a survey of work on the lattice $\mathbb{MON}$ of all varieties of monoids, where monoids are considered as semigroups equipped with an additional \mbox{0-ary} operation that fixes the identity element.
 It is astute to compare the investigation of the lattice $\mathbb{MON}$ with that of the lattice $\mathbb{SEM}$ of all varieties of semigroups since the latter lattice has been the subject of intensive examination that started as early as the 1960s.
 Over 200 articles on the lattice $\mathbb{SEM}$ have so far been published; several survey articles have also been written \cite{Aizenshtat-Boguta-79,Evans-71,Shevrin-Vernikov-Volkov-09,Vernikov-15}, with Shevrin \textit{et~al.}\@~\cite{Shevrin-Vernikov-Volkov-09} being the most complete and up to date, while Vernikov~\cite{Vernikov-15} focused on special elements of $\mathbb{SEM}$.